($670) Cost to ship a car from Pittsburgh, PA to Louisville, KY

 Factors affecting Pittsburgh to Louisville car shipping costs

-When transporting your vehicle from Pittsburgh to Louisville, these factors will influence the cost:
+When you’re arranging vehicle transport from Pittsburgh to Louisville, keep these cost factors in mind:

 Transport method